JohnScolaro/personal-website/posts/a-memory-called-empire-review.md

 - On Teixcalaan, when people get married, do they change their names?
 If so, do they take the number or the noun part?
 - The Emperor sacrificing himself at the end was an _intense_ ending.
 Absolutely loved it.

-[1^]: 京 means capital.
+[^1]: 京 means capital.
 Which is why 北京 (Beijing) and 東京 (Tokyo) both have it.
 It's often mentioned that Teixcalaan is one glyph.
-Notice that the symbol is ONE syllable in both these words, yet Teixcalaan in 3.
+Notice that 京 is ONE syllable in both these words, yet Teixcalaan is 3.